det-lab/unix-tips/docs/06_searching_for_files.md

 ```bash
 find /home -user admin # Find files owned by user named admin
 ```
->`-nouser` and `-nogroup` can be used to find files with no associated user or group.
+>NOTE: `-nouser` and `-nogroup` can be used to find files with no associated user or group.
 Those commands are often used for deleted accounts.
 ### `-empty`
 Match empty files or directories
 ```bash